Social Group Types: Ten Types of Social Groups and Examples

 1. Goal

+Group goal refers to the fundamental objective to keep communication among more than three people.
 The goal is essential to group communication because every group or team intends to achieve a goal.
 A goal is a purpose or objective toward which the group work is directed; therefore, all group members are aware of achieving that goal.
 Every group has its specific common goal or interdependent goal and the independent goal of the group members.
 The opinions of group members have selected the common goal.

 2. Members

-Members are another essential element or component of the group.
-At least three (3) members can form a small group, and 18 is the maximum number.
+Group member seems another crucial component of the active group.
+At least three members can form a small group, and 18 is the maximum number to form it.
 As groups grow larger, individual satisfaction with and commitment to the group often decrease.
 A Group can not be formed without members, so every group must consist of some members.
 Members are the most important in forming groups; hence, they must follow some ethical principles in group communication.

 Ethical Principles of Group Members